Snowflake Create Warehouse Defaults

 This is only the default setting for the Classic Console.

-This is only the default setting for the Classic Console but when you do toggle the “Multi-cluster Warehouse” on Snowsight setting this does Default to “Standard” vs. defaulting to “Economy”.
+This is only the default setting for the Classic Console but when you toggle the “Multi-cluster Warehouse” on Snowsight setting this defaults to “Standard” vs. defaulting to “Economy”.

 Create Warehouse – Default Setting #5